On a generalization of affinoid varieties: Tate's acyclicity theorem

-But $h_1$ is a power-series in $X$ and $h_2$ in $X^{-1}$ so the last equation implies that all coefficients of the series must be zero but the one on degree $0$.
-So $h_1$ and $h_2$ must be constant and hence the second row is exact.
+so that $h_1$ is a power-series in $X$ and $h_2$ is a pwoer-series in $X^{-1}$.
+Therefore, the equation (\ref{eqn:h1_h2}) implies that all coefficients of the two series must be zero but the ones on degree $0$.
+This is equivalent to say that $h_1$ and $h_2$ must be constant proving that the second row is exact.